 Ms Aina Craig started training in Professional Lymphatic Massage in Malaysia and Beauty Health Courses in Singapore which continued for over 9 years.
 Aina has also extended her skills to include Traditional Thai Massage and several other styles of massage therapy in Bangkok, Jakarta & Australia.

-Now in Australia she is enjoying working as a massages therapist at Chinese Treatment Centre and having the pleasure of meeting all of our clients, as well as assisting in improving our client’s health through Lymphatic Drainage, Aromatherapy and Remedial Massage.
+Now in Australia she is enjoying working as a massages therapist at Chinese Treatment Centre and having the pleasure of meeting all of our clients, as assisting in improving our client’s health through Lymphatic Drainage, Aromatherapy and Remedial Massage.